-The approval system is an excellent feature if you have an intern or a virtual assistant in your social media team, and you want to make sure that you approve the social media posts before they go live.
+The approval system is an excellent feature if you have an intern or a virtual assistant in your marketing team, and you want to make sure that you approve the social media posts before they go live.
 You can set up the approval system and create a check-and-balance on your social media publishing.

 That’s how you can set up social media automation.